marina601/scooter-circle/TESTING.md

     - Name
     - Email
     - Query
-  - Once all the input fields are filled in correctly the can submit the form.
+  - Once all the input fields are filled in correctly they can submit the form.
   - If the input fields are not filled in correctly custom messages are displayed to guide the user through the process.
   - Once the form has been submitted, the alert is displayed to the user letting them know their message has been sent.
   - The automated email is sent to the user at the same time to let them know somebody will be in touch shortly.